Eugen Ochs: Life

 Eugen Ochs was one of those who had recognised very early on that Hitlerism represented a great danger to liberty, democracy and individual rights; and he did not see the success of Nazism simply as a failure by politicians.
 In January 1933 the Nazis took power and lost little time in transforming Germany into a one-party dictatorship.
 Ochs joined with politically like-minded comrades to become an opposition activist and working to build up political resistance in the Stuttgart area.
-A priority was to gather and collate information about the major industrial companies in the area, and their attitudes/relationships in respect of the Nazi authorities.
+The aim was to gather and collect information about the major industrial companies in the area, and their attitudes/relationships in respect of the Nazi authorities.
 He also acted as a courier, maintaining links with the party leadership in political exile abroad.

 Political activism (except on behalf of the Nazi party) had been illegal since the early part of 1933, and Ochs was arrested towards the end of 1934.
 He was held for one and a half years in investigatory custody after which he faced trial.
 He was sentenced to a four year jail term.
 He was held in prison at Ludwigsburg from 1936 till 1938.
 Like many with a record of anti-Nazi politics before 1933, when his sentence was expunged, instead of being released he was interned in a succession of detention camps.
 In 1939 he was transferred to concentration camps at Welzheim and Dachau.
 Between 1939 and 1945 he was held at the Buchenwald concentration camp.
 The period 1939 - 1945 coincided with the Second World War, and as slaughter on the frontline continued there was a shortage of politically reliable men to serve at the concentration camps, with the result that inside the camps daily administration was increasingly delegated to inmates.
 At Buchenwald Ochs was a member of a resistance group within the camp.
 He was able to maintain close contacts with former political comrades from their time together as breakaway communists in the KPDO, notably Willi Bleicher, Ludwig Becker and Robert Siewert.